 Whew!
 That was a lot…

 PSLF is a lengthy process (to say the least) and there is a lot of room for these details to slip through the cracks.
-If you’re interested in a free tool to check if your student loan(s), repayment plan(s), and employer qualifies for PSLF, you can use this online PSLF calculator.
+If you’re interested in a free way to check if your student loan(s), repayment plan(s), and employer qualifies for PSLF, create your Chipper account!

 Here are some pro tips to make sure you stay on track once you’ve gotten your loans and repayment plan in order:

-If you were one of the more than 99% of applicants rejected for PSLF who made 120 payments that you thought were eligible for forgiveness, you can apply for reconsideration through the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) opportunity.
+If you were one of the 99% of applicants rejected for PSLF who made 120 payments, you can apply for reconsideration through the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) opportunity.

-If PSLF or TEPSLF are not options for you, know that you can reduce your student loan payments and even receive forgiveness through income-driven repayment plans (IDRs) on your student loans.
+If PSLF or TEPSLF are not options for you, know that you can reduce your student loan payments and even receive forgiveness through income-driven repayment plans (IDRs).
 There are also many job-specific and region-specific forgiveness programs; few people know this– but now you do.
 Do your research, and see what’s right for you- it may prove worth your time.